wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-custom-connector/includes/4-build.md

 1. Select the **Open API definition** link.

 1. The following image shows an example of the Open API version of what was shown on the documentations page.
-Right-click and select **Save As**.
+Right-click and select **Save as**.

     > [!div class="mx-imgBorder"]
     > [![An arrow pointing to the save as button - screenshot.](../media/save.png)](../media/save.png#lightbox)